* This is the Professional Version. *

 C. trachomatis, S. pneumoniae, and nontypeable H. influenzaecause most bacterial conjunctivitis; N. gonorrhoeae is a rare cause.

 Conjunctivae are injected, and discharge (watery or purulent) is present.

 Test conjunctival material for pathogens (including gonorrhea and chlamydia) using culture, and sometimes nucleic acid amplification tests.

 Give antibiotics active against the infecting organism; neonates with gonococcal infection should be hospitalized.

-Conjunctivitis may also be caused by antimicrobial drops given at birth to prevent bacterial conjunctivitis.
+Chemical conjunctivitis can result from antimicrobial drops or silver nitrate given at birth to prevent bacterial conjunctivitis.